multimediaeval/multimediaeval.github.io/editions/2020/tasks/README.md

 There are 2 main parts to the document:

 * part 1 (lines 1 to 11) is the task file metadata.
-Here, you (task organizer), should fill in all fields (title, subtitle, and blurb).
-When your task content is ready to be published on the website, to be shown on the website then you should edit the `hide` property to `false`, this way your task will be visible on the website.
+Here, you (task organizer), should fill in all `# required info` fields (title, subtitle, and blurb).
+When your task content is ready to be published on the website, to be shown on the website, then you should edit the `hide` property to `false`, this way your task will be visible on the website.

 * part 2 (lines 12 to infinity) is the actual task content.
 There is a suggested structure to the document to be followed.
 This part accepts content with [Markdown](https://daringfireball.net/projects/markdown/syntax) and HTML syntax.